danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Localization-Article.md

 ## How to localize EmojiKit for more locales

-EmojiKit is currently only localized in English, but you can contribute to localize it for more locales.
+EmojiKit is currently only localized in English, but anyone can contribute to provide more locales.

-To add localization for a new locale, just copy the English `.lproj` folder and translate the content to any locale.
+To translate EmojiKit, just copy any `.lproj` folder in `Sources/EmojiKit/Resources` and translate the `Localizable.strings` file to any locale.